My Shortlist

 THE MABIN SCHOOL

 "The school you’re looking for does exist.
 An established school where children, teachers and parents work together to create something unique.
 The Mabin School is a home away from home, where children love to learn because they feel known, respected and capable.
-Mabin is an educational leader that develops confident and independent learners, who thrive upon graduation, through a rich, hands-on program centred around our belief in Integration, Inquiry & Reflection.
+Mabin is an educational leader that develops confident and independent learners, who thrive upon graduation, through a rich, hands-on program centred around Integration, Inquiry & Reflection.
 Learn about our progressive approach at mabin.com."

 • 40+ years of progressive education